We are all born with certain talents.

 Here are a few thoughts on this subject:

-- Why do you need to be forced?
+Why do we need to be forced?
 Why do you need circumstance to push you?

 We all get one go around at life.